Tdneubeck/IT1600-FinalProject/audiotypes.md

 Audio interchange file format is the Apple version of WAV files. they are files created by Apple to help their system manage the files.
 ### Lossless Compressed Files
 ##### MP3
 MPEG-1 Audio Layer 3 (MP3) is one of the most popular audio file types of our generation.
 MP3 compresses the audio in a way to reduces the storage space significantly while maintaining a quality sound.
-MP3 was used in mp3 players back in the day and most recently used for music streaming though apps like **Spotify** and **Apple Music**
+MP3 was used in mp3 players back in the day and most recently used for music streaming through apps like **Spotify** and **Apple Music**

 ### Lossy Compressed Files
 ##### FLAC